jgameryt/Crossout-GRE-File-Deconstructor/README.md

-# Crossout GRE File Deconstructor
+# Crossout GRP File Deconstructor
 A tool for viewing and extracting files from GRP files used in the game Crossout